-Once you know it’s time to stop swaddling and transition to a swaddle sack, wearable blanket, or baby sleeping bag, it is important to have a plan in place to make the transition easy.
-To guide you, we have created a simple step-by-step plan you can follow each day to successfully transition from a swaddle to a wearable blanket in as little as 7-10 days.
+Once you know it’s time to stop swaddling your baby and transition to a swaddle sack, wearable blanket, or baby sleeping bag, it is important to have a plan in place to make the transition easy.
+Instead of going cold turkey, we have created a simple step-by-step plan you can follow each day to successfully transition from a swaddle to a wearable blanket in as little as 7-10 days.

 Follow a 4-Step Swaddle Transition Plan